one-patch/onedwm/README.md

 # onedwm
-merge multi patch as one patch for dwm
+get multi patch as one patch for dwm
 -------
 ## dwm version
   - commit: `2a28c31`